mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Tree sprouting blocking pavement, 28th May :- [7630575](https://www.fixmystreet.com/report/7630575)
+- Graffiti on wall alongside footpath at the rear of property on Curlew Grove, 28th May :- [7630408](https://www.fixmystreet.com/report/7630408)
 - Potholes within potholes!, 28th May :- [7629830](https://www.fixmystreet.com/report/7629830)
 - Items dumped on pavement, 28th May :- [7629450](https://www.fixmystreet.com/report/7629450)
 - This tree is blocking late afternoon sunlight to our garden to be able to use our pool.
 It’s also blocking light to our hedge, so has killed a large area of this.
 We’ve tried regrowing two conifers to fill the gap but they don’t get enough light to survive & we now have a large gab in our hedge on the Old Bath Road side.
 We don’t want this tree to get any bigger, causing more damage to our hedge & further blocking the sunshine into our garden, 28th May :- [7629442](https://www.fixmystreet.com/report/7629442)